 Our RSMs are knowledgeable about other resources related to land management, including government programs and private initiatives related to open space, agriculture, water quality, and forestry.

 If you are an owner of conserved land, we encourage you to call or email your RSM or forester any time throughout the year with questions about your easement, or if you are planning to do something new or different with your land.
 There are a wide range of activities that you might need to contact VLT about; view our guide, When to Call VLT, if you are uncertain.
-See stewardship manager contact information and forester contact information for phone numbers and links to email addresses.
+See stewardship manager contact and forester contact information for phone numbers and links to email addresses.

 If your conservation easement names another co-holder aside from VLT, such as the Vermont Agency of Agriculture, Food and Markets and/or the Vermont Housing & Conservation Board, you do not have to call them about your conservation restrictions—it is our role to assist you with that.